-The Astrodome, located in Tacloban City, is the frequent venue for major sports events, graduation ceremonies, concerts, conventions, and other special events in the city.
-It is also called as the Tacloban City Convention Center or the Tacloban City Coliseum.
+The Astrodome, located in Tacloban City, is a frequent venue for major sports events, graduation ceremonies, concerts, conventions, and other special events in the city.
+It is also called the Tacloban City Convention Center or the Tacloban City Coliseum.
 The building can accommodate around 4,500 to 5,000 people.

 Inaugurated on June 23, 2006, the Astrodome was established at the cost of 200 million pesos.
 It is the second-biggest indoor arena in the region of Eastern Visayas, following the Ormoc Superdome in Ormoc.

 In November 2013, the Tacloban Astrodome served as a refuge for hundreds of locals from the San Jose and Sagkahan areas during the rage of Typhoon Yolanda (Haiyan).
 The structure itself didn’t escape the onslaught of the super typhoon and had several damages on some parts.